Meteor-Community-Packages/Meteor-CollectionFS/README.md

 In this example, we've defined a FS.Collection named "images", which will be a new collection in your MongoDB database with the name "cfs.images.filerecord".
 We've also told it to store the files in `~/uploads` on the local filesystem.
+If you don't specify a `path`, a `cfs/files` folder in your app container (bundle directory) will be used.

 Your FS.Collection and FS.Store variables do not necessarily have to be global on the client or the server, but be sure to give them the same name